GAMR1520/GAMR1520/refactoring.md

         print(item)
 ```

-All our existing calling code still works, but the output is a bit confusing because its not clear whether the title is an item in the list.
+All our existing calling code still works, but the output is a bit confusing because the title is not differentiated from the list items.

 ```plaintext
 list